taylorsomers/Pattengoods.Solution/README.md

   * Application should calculate how much the user would need to save and invest in order to have a "perpetual supply" of each product they purchase paid for by stock dividends.

+  ### User Stories

+  * As a user, I want to see a list of products that have been added to the website.
+  * As a user, I want to be able to search for a product by name, manufacturer, or category.
+  * As a user, I want to be directed to where I can buy each product on offer.
+  * As a user, I want to be able to track how often I have bought any given product, on average.
+  * As a user, I want to see a calculation of how much I would need to save and invest in order to be able to pay for each item I buy using stock dividends (instead of my regular income).
+  * As a user, I want to be able to save and invest any amount of money toward an investment portfolio that will eventually provide the "lifelong supply" of a product I purchase at any time.

   ### Stretch Goals

   * Implement a shopping cart for users that displays any items the user plans to purchase.